 Testing reports and filtering

-The design for the app is clean and lightweight.
-We knew that some customers will have hundreds of suppliers, tasks, and campaigns, so we saw a minimal design as the best way to reduce the potential cognitive overload.
+We knew that some customers will have hundreds of suppliers, tasks, and campaigns, so we saw the minimal design used as the best way to reduce the potential cognitive overload.

 You’ll notice the visual design is nothing out of the ordinary; that was a choice.
 We took inspiration from the likes of Stripe and Atlassian, which despite not following the latest trends in shadow-usage and gradients, are still thriving.
-I also wanted a design that won’t need a make-over in two years because the trends have shifted.
 Choosing a simple and conservative visual language built on solid design practices, instead of buying into shiny visual design that requires more investment over time, was the right choice for an enterprise tool.

 The dashboard of Waasla